-The 2020 Vision strategic plan puts NJIT on track to become one of the premier institutes of technology in the country, renowned for excellence in education and research.
-The process of attracting and hiring excellent academic colleagues is central to achieving that goal--one of the most important things we do together as faculty members.
+Our previous strategic plan, 2020 Vision, put NJIT on track to become a preeminent public polytechnic research university with global impact.
+Our new strategic plan, Building on a Strong Foundation-NJIT 2025, is the roadmap that will guide us toward that vision.
+The process of attracting and hiring excellent academic colleagues is central to achieving our strategic goals-one of the most important things we do together as faculty members.
 It is also one of the most difficult.

 The Faculty Search and Selection Guidelines below are designed to assist you in this effort, providing clear procedures, best practices and useful resources for each step in the process.
-The subtitle of the document (Hiring for Inclusive Excellence) embodies, not only the goal of the search, but also the philosophy and methodology that underpins it-namely, the belief that excellence and diversity are fundamentally intertwined.
+The subtitle of the document (Hiring for Inclusive Excellence) embodies, not only the goal of the search, but also the philosophy and methodology that underpins it-- namely, the belief that excellence and diversity are fundamentally intertwined.

 This belief flows from NJIT's core values, but it is not merely idealistic; it is pragmatic.
 Diversity drives excellence.
 Research clearly demonstrates that diverse groups engage in a more robust exchange of ideas, design more innovative solutions and bring a higher level of critical analysis to complex problems.
 Moreover, the presence of a diverse faculty is integral to the recruitment and retention of a diverse student body.
-Indeed, the 2012 Middle States Commission Report urges NJIT to "[increase] the number of women and underrepresented minority faculty" for just this reason: "a faculty that reflects the nature of the student body and the society that the university serves will pay rich dividends in terms of future student recruitment, retention, graduation and ultimate success."
+Indeed, the 2012 Middle States Commission Report urges NJIT to "[increase] the number of women and underrepresented minority faculty" for just this reason:

+"a faculty that reflects the nature of the student body and the society that the university serves will pay rich dividends in terms of future student recruitment, retention, graduation and ultimate success."

-NJIT has responded to this challenge by pledging in 2020 Vision to achieve a meaningful increase in the number of women and underrepresented minority-tenured and tenure-track faculty over the next five years.
+NJIT responded to this challenge by making the renewal of our faculty a critical element of 2020 vision.
+Over the past nine years, NJIT has hired 156 new faculty members, nearly 50% of our current faculty.
+In NJIT 2025, we continue to pursue a robust program to develop a more engaged, recognized, and diverse faculty community.
 In order to meet this goal, the faculty searches need to be broad and proactive.
 We don't recruit star athletes by simply running an ad and waiting to see who shows up; and we can't recruit star faculty members that way either.
 A proactive search committee does more than weed through resumes; it reaches out to prospects through multiple professional networks; it chooses candidates to include in the pool rather than choosing candidates to eliminate.